thisLinda/restaurant-app-stage1/README.md

 https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/ referenced by Alexandro Perez https://alexandroperez.github.io/mws-walkthrough/?1.23.registering-service-worker-and-caching-static-assets

-##FYI
+## FYI

 An HTTP server is required to open this file...may I suggest using Visual Studio Code?
 It makes coding life much more simple.
-Download or clone the repository.
+Download or clone the repository https://github.com/thisLinda/restaurant-app-stage1.

 ## Project Overview: Stage 1 (Information below is instruction to the Udacity student for completing the project)